-Site Drainage and Flooding - natural

-drainage including all water courses, ponds, wetlands and field drainage, pipes, culverts and any sewers that might affect the layout of proposals.
+Site drainage and flooding - natural drainage including all water courses, ponds, wetlands and field drainage, pipes, culverts and any sewers that might affect the layout of proposals.
 A flood risk assessment may be required and there may be opportunities for adaptive measures such as opening up existing culverts.
-You should check with us. walls, structures, paths, hedges, areas of grass, shrubs and trees.
+You should check with us.